christophercraven/cf/README.md

 cf = crowdfinger

-This is intened to be a a single-page hybrid web app designed to pull and display crowdfunding campaign data.
+This is a single-page hybrid mobile app designed to pull and display crowdfunding campaign data.

 copyright 2014 christopher craven